OpenObservability/OpenObservability/README.md

 # OpenObservability

-This is the umbrella repository for everything wihin https://github.com/OpenObservability/
+This is the umbrella repository for everything within https://github.com/OpenObservability/